 Though these places are located at two opposite poles from Kathmandu but share the same love for sweets.

 Pawan Misthan Bhandar is a vegetarian restaurant in Bhairahawa that is quite popular for the peda they sell.
 People purchase kilos of pedas when they are in Bhairahawa as the peda here is unique in taste.

 Similarly, the Barmajhiya of the Saptari district is a small town famous for peda.
 There is a two-decades-old sweet shop that sells authentic peda.

 These mouth-watering pedas are slightly bigger in size than the usual peda and have a sweet taste.
 People with a sweet tooth would definitely love the pedas of Bhairahawa and Barmajhiya.

 16) Solukhumbu – Sherpa Stew

 Another ethnic dish with a strong taste is Sherpa stew.
 It is a traditional dish of the Sherpa community.
 This ethnic food of the Sherpa people will be amazing to try in the Himalayan region where it’s cold.

-Sherpa stew is a hot soup that warms our body during low temperatures and keeps us healthy.
+Sherpa stew is a hot soup that warms our bodies during low temperatures and keeps us healthy.
 Try the Sherpa stew of Solukhumbu district, which lies the popular Everest Base Camp Trek.
 There is a thick settlement of Sherpa people in Solukhumbu.

 There are several restaurants run by Sherpas that sell authentic Sherpa stew.
 They put some distinct ingredients in the soup that have been passed down from generation to generation.
 Also, try Rildok of Solukhumbu.
 It is mashed potato soup.
-They prepare food in a wooden fire.
+They prepare food on a wooden fire.
 It would be a great opportunity to explore the Sherpa lifestyle too.

 17) Maitidevi/Naxal – Chicken Biryani